Harmxn02/C3L-CategoricalModelComparison/README.md

 This repository contains the code to compare several training techniques for a NIDS.
 The techniques are:

 1. Training a model on only attack data
-1. Training a model on only DOS attacks
+1. Training a model where we focus on DOS attacks, and combine all other attacks into one class
-1. Training a model on only WebAttack attacks
+1. Training a model where we focus on WebAttack attacks, and combine all other attacks into one class

 ## Data